yoniblum/Machine-Learning-Data-Visualization/README.md

 and labourdata1.sex=labourdata2.sex and labourdata1.employmentstatus=labourdata2.employmentstatus and labourdata1.province="Ontario" #province can be swapped, all provinces have same number of data tuples
 LIMIT 10000

-No data loss from selecting only those attributes
-We may delete other attributes and store this much more simple schema since they have redundant information
+No data loss from selecting only those attributes Delete other attributes and store this much more simple schema since they have redundant information

 1620 results for each province, same as in other query